Nitrates and Nitrites

 - Athletic Performance

-Are Nitrates Active In Beets?
+Are Nitrates Active in Beets?

 I’m often asked if nitrates are an active ingredient in beets.
 So, is that true?

-Well, no, beets are the active ingredient in beets!
 In cases like these, I believe that it only creates confusion when one tries to equate the effects of whole foods to one constituent.

-The same goes for a food like bacon.
+The same goes for food like bacon.
 Just like beets, bacon is the active ingredient in bacon, and not much else.
 That goes for saturated fat, salt, or nitrites – it’s just bacon.

 Most epidemiologic studies that I have seen are clear.
 Somewhere under 20-30 grams of bacon daily is harmless for most risks.
 Going above that, though, does raise the risk of stomach and esophageal cancer.